grafana/pyroscope/docs/sources/configure-server/reference-configuration-parameters/index.md

   # CLI flag: -compactor.split-and-merge-shards
   [compactor_split_and_merge_shards: <int> | default = 0]

+  # Number of stages split shards will be written to.
+Number of output split
+  # shards is controlled by -compactor.split-and-merge-shards.
+  # CLI flag: -compactor.split-and-merge-stage-size
+  [compactor_split_and_merge_stage_size: <int> | default = 0]

   # Number of groups that blocks for splitting should be grouped into.
 Each
   # group of blocks is then split separately.
 Number of output split shards is
   # controlled by -compactor.split-and-merge-shards.